DataDog/hiring-engineers/answers.md

 #### Fianl Question

-###### Datadog has been used in a lot of creative ways in the past.
+##### Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
 Is there anything creative you would use Datadog for?

 I would like to integrate data dog with Health Industry.
-In the hospitals, there are a lot of patients with having different illnesses. we know that all the hospitals they have all the tools I mean the difference application to checkup the patient's conditions.in Realtime how patience health is improving we can know by using datadog and as well Hospitals authorisation can also confirm how can they improve patients health for future patients.
+In the hospitals, there are a lot of patients with having different illnesses. we know that all the hospitals they have different kinds of tools I mean the difference application to checkup the patient's conditions.in Realtime how patience health is improving we can know by using datadog tools and as well Hospitals authorisation can also confirm how can they improve of future patients health.